Heihachi Mishima: Other video games

-Heihachi appears in a cameo in the Tekken Bowl App due to the pins being based on his face.
+Heihachi made cameo in the Tekken Bowl App due to the pins being based on his face.

 Heihachi is one of the bonus characters available to play as or against in Anna Kournikova's Smash Court Tennis for the PlayStation (alongside fellow Namco characters) and is an unlockable character in Smash Court Tennis Pro Tournament 2.
 He also makes guest appearances in the role-playing game Tales of the Abyss (as one of Anise's custom dolls) and in Pac-Man Fever (alongside several other Namco characters).
 In the crossover tactical RPG Namco × Capcom Heihachi appears as one of playable characters representing the Namco universe.
 He also appears in the crossover fighting game Street Fighter X Tekken with Kuma as his official tag partner.
 He also appears in SNK's mobile phone game The King of Fighters All Star.
 Heihachi also makes a cameo appearance with Kazuya in the PlayStation 5 game, Astro's Playroom.
 Heihachi appears as a playable character in Fist of the North Star Legends ReVIVE.